jeremymeng/azure-sdk-for-js/packages/@azure/storage/for-review-only/storage-api-proposals.md

 ## Remove `I-` prefix from interface name

-It's an anti-pattern in TypeScript world.
-Though tslint has this (adding `I-` prefix for interface names) as a recommended rule, which we should disabled.
+It's an anti-pattern in TypeScript world even though tslint has this (adding `I-` prefix for interface names) as a recommended rule.

 **Before**: